 Please make sure when you put your reed on, that the tip of the reed matches up with the tip rail of your mouthpiece, and that the bottom of the reed is perfectly centered on the table.

 The longer tables show alot of care and thought because it makes perfect sense.
 The table is where the whole reed lies—- If you’re a 6 foot tall person, would sleeping on a 4 foot long bed be optimal for you???
-Because we make our tables flat, we do not buff our tables!!!
-So, when you get the metal pieces, the tables show the hand finishing marks through the plating.
+We do not buff the table, rails, or inside of the mouthpiece because once they are hand-finished, they are perfect, and we leave them that way.
+You will see the hand-finishing marks on purpose.
 Our primary concern is that the table is perfectly flat, not that its shiny and glowing after a buffing.
-NEVER ever hit the table with a buffing wheel….its a good recipe for disaster 🙂
+Never ever hit the table with a buffing wheel….that’s a good recipe for disaster.

 I have heard the numerous complaints about many modern hard rubber tenor mouthpieces having ligature issues.
 People are complaining that many modern mouthpieces are a little too small to fit regular tenor ligatures properly— so a lot of people have had to resort to buying expensive modern ligatures to accommodate this.

 All of my mouthpieces are made from scratch, so I’ve made sure that the bodies and tapers are just right to fit an abundance of ordinary ligatures.
-My mouthpieces are precision machined for accuracy and designed to be VERY ligature friendly.
+My mouthpieces are precision machined for accuracy and designed to be very ligature friendly.
 I am not including a ligature with my mouthpieces because I feel strongly that players have ligatures they prefer to use, and I don’t want you to judge my mouthpieces with any ligature I could include.
 For me, ligatures make a big difference, so use what you find works best for your needs- so be sure to try different ligs so you can get the perfect set-up for yourself.
-Many modern ligs fit my mpc’s well, but just a heads up—the Vandoren Optimum ligs are a little tight on my hard rubber tenor mouthpieces.
+Many modern ligs fit my mpc’s wel.

-***Ligatures for my 10mfan hard rubber tenor mouthpieces: Almost any full sized hr tenor big will fit beautifully.
-Any of the 2-screw ligs, Rico H, Vandoren M/O, BG, Rovner Platinum, Francois Louis, Ishimori ligs that fit Selmer, Absolute lig from Italy, Oleg ligs, Marc Jean 700, and many many many more.
+***Ligatures for my 10mfan hard rubber and Ultem tenor mouthpieces: 99.9% of the ligatures out there designed to fit full sized hard rubber mouthpieces will fit mine beautifully.
+The 2-screw ligs, Rico H, Vandoren M/O, BG, Bonade, Rovner Platinum, Francois Louis, Ishimori ligs that fit Selmer, Silverstein, Absolute lig from Italy, Oleg ligs, Marc Jean, and tons more.

 The height of the front rail has been perfectly calibrated for precise attacks.